r-spatial/stars/PROPOSAL.md

 We will document the RESTful API that connects the R client with the web service holding (and processing) the big Earth observation data.

-We will also develop a migration path for the raster package (over 43K lines of R, C and C++ code), and its functionality, into the new infrastructure.
+We will also develop and discuss a migration path for the raster package (which has 43K lines of R, C and C++ code), and its functionality, into the new infrastructure.

 We will publish the resulting products in an open access form, in the R journal, but also in a journal (or on a conference) more